AdobeDocs/advertising.en/help/dsp/campaign-management/campaigns/campaign-settings.md

     This option is also available to all advertisers, without any fees, for frequency management and attribution measurement.

-**[!UICONTROL Frequency Cap]:** (Optional) The number of times a unique device or person (depending on the specified [!UICONTROL Cross Device Level]) will be served ads from the campaign.
+**[!UICONTROL Frequency Cap]:** (Optional) The number of times a unique device or person (depending on the specified [!UICONTROL Cross Device Level]) may be served ads from the campaign.
 Options include *[!UICONTROL Unlimited]* or a specific amount per day, week, or month.

 >[!NOTE]
 >